About University of Glasgow

 - have a cumulative CGA of 3.0 or above (For some courses, students are required to have higher CGA).

 For details of the selection criteria, please CLICK HERE.Documents required by host institution

 HKUST students must apply through the Global Student Programs Office.
-Individual direct application to the program will not be accepted.
+Individual direct application to University of Glasgow will not be accepted.

 To apply, click the “Apply Now” button on this page.
 The whole application process has two steps.

 Step 1: Complete HKUST application form and submit supplementary documents (CLICK HERE for details)